Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Conclusions

-The sensitivity to this new reaction rate of an XRB model based on GS 1826-24 in MESA astrophysical simulations was studied by comparing the outputs of a baseline model run with the current recommended reaction rate in REACLIB, as well as variations of that rate by factors of 100 up and down, and the rate determined in this work.
-The results showed no significant deviations in the luminosity profile, burst recurrence time, or burst duration of this initial model when the $^{34}$Ar($\alpha,p$)$^{37}$K rate is varied; however, large variations in the maximum luminosity due to this rate were observed for altered models with slower accretion rates or a larger He fraction.
-While this does not agree with the results from the single zone models described in Cyburt \textit{et al.} \cite{cyburt_dependence_2016} or Browne \textit{et al.} \cite{Browne_2023}, these results are similar to those found in the multizone model of Cyburt \textit{et al.}.
-It is possible these results could serve as caution against relying heavily on post-processed single-zone models, especially when the nuclear network includes no feedback with the thermodynamics, as is often the case.
-The results of the variation in abundances may indicate that a 300-species network is not large enough to faithfully explore the XRB scenario.
-This also suggests that the accepted results, both for this astrophysical scenario and others, derived from a decade or more ago, may need to be revisited considering the vast improvement in computational capabilities over the intervening years.
-While these results suggest a more precise determination of the $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate is not necessary to better understand XRB nucleosynthesis in GS 1826-24, such a measurement may be useful in determining the applicability of more exotic burst scenarios, as well as Hauser-Feschbach methods in this mass range given the discrepancies between these results and the accepted HF rate.
+The sensitivity of XRB models to the $^{34}$Ar($\alpha,p$)$^{37}$K rate was studied using MESA astrophysical simulations based on GS 1826-24.
+Outputs of a baseline model run with the current recommended reaction rate in REACLIB were compared to those with variations of that rate by factors of 100 up and down, as well as the rate determined in this work.
+We find no significant deviations in the luminosity profile, burst recurrence time, or burst duration of this model when the $^{34}$Ar($\alpha,p$)$^{37}$K rate is varied; however, large variations in the maximum luminosity due to this rate were observed for models with slower accretion rates or a larger He fraction.
+This does not agree with the results from the single zone models described in Cyburt \textit{et al.} \cite{cyburt_dependence_2016} or Browne \textit{et al.} \cite{Browne_2023}, nor with the results found in the KEPLER multizone model of Cyburt \textit{et al.} when the $^{34}$Ar($\alpha,p$)$^{37}$K rate was varied by the same factor of 100 as in this work.
+Such differences between multizone and single zone models have been observed previously \cite{cyburt_dependence_2016} and are not surprising, while the differences between the MESA models presented here and the multizone models of Cyburt \textit{et al.} may be due to the fact that this reaction is near the endpoint of the $\alpha,p$ process and as such small differences in the temperature profile as a function of depth may have large effects on the models.
+It is possible these results could serve as caution against relying heavily on post-processed single-zone models, especially when the nuclear network includes no feedback with the thermodynamics, as is often the case (although \cite{cyburt_dependence_2016} did include feedback in their one zone model).
+This also suggests that the sensitivity of various models to different reactions can vary based on the model's parameters, architecture, etc., especially given the vast improvement in computational capabilities over the intervening years.